 And that’s the thing, there is only so much you can do, management permitting.

-So is focus an impossible dream for some people?
+So is sustaned focus an impossible dream for some people?

 And this is coming from a guy with an attention deficit issue, as well as insomnia.

-Not only that, but I’ve also worked in a stressful office for over a decade…
+Not only that, but I’ve also worked in an office for over a decade…

-Which means that I’ve discovered little ways to help maintain that focus when the going gets tough.
+This means that I’ve discovered little ways to help maintain the focus when the going gets tough.

 But, now the tough love…

-You’ve heard this before, but it’s worth repeating.
+You’ve probably heard this before, but it’s worth repeating.

 If you have insomnia, then you need to find out what’s causing it.
-It’s either your thoughts, the comfort of your bed, or the temperature levels of your room.
+It’s either your thoughts, an upset body, the comfort of your bed, or the temperature levels of your room.